 What about real Pirates

-In the day, you could not find a Pirate Ship For Sale anywhere!
-They called it the “Golden Age of Piracy,” thousands of so-called pirates, buccaneers, corsairs, and scurvy sea dogs made a living by plundering all manner of ships at sea.
+You could not find a Pirate Ship For Sale anywhere in the day!
+They called it the “Golden Age of Piracy,” thousands of so-called pirates, buccaneers, corsairs, and scurvy sea dogs made a living by plundering all ships at sea.
 Romantic stories of pirates are many.
 The hard reality is that little has changed in the world.
 So-called pirates still exist and always will.
-Pirates will continue on land or at sea, taking from those who have the possessions they want.
+Pirates will continue on land or at sea, taking from those with the possessions they want.

 Were Pirates honourable?